 11-I.B.
-STREAMLINED ANNUAL REEXAMINATIONS [24 CFR 982.516(b)]
+STREAMLINED ANNUAL REEXAMINATIONS [24 CFR 982.516(b)] For families not eligible for the MTW streamlining, the following conditions apply.
 HUD permits PHAs to streamline the income determination process for family members with fixed sources of income.
 While third-party verification of all income sources must be obtained during the intake process and every three years thereafter, in the intervening years the PHAS may determine income from fixed sources by applying a verified cost of living adjustment (COLA) or rate of interest.
 The PHA may, however, obtain third-party verification of all income, regardless of source.
 Further, up request of the family, the PHA must perform third-party verification of all income sources.